 What advantage does your protocol offer compared to other techniques?

-Krista Walton: Surface area and pore volume are two of the most essential properties of porous materials.
+Jamie Salinger: Surface area and pore volume are two of the most essential properties of porous materials.
 These properties can be measured using commercially available instruments that operate with established methods and software.
 Nitrogen as an adsorbate is inexpensive, readily available, and safe.
 The measurements are quick and reliable.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 4.4.1, 4.4.2